dystaSatria/software-measurement-and-testing/lectureNotes/readMe.md

 ## Software Development Types
 Software development can be categorized into various types, each with its own methodologies, techniques, and tools.
 Understanding these types allows developers to choose the most appropriate one for their project.

+## Software Testing Levels
+Software Testing Levels refer to the stages through which software undergoes testing to ensure quality and functionality.
+Each level targets a specific testing objective and is carried out at a different phase in the software development lifecycle.

 ## Conclusion